An award package, consisting of one or more types of aid, is offered based on the level of a student's financial need and the availability of funds.

 The basic qualifying criteria for most financial aid grant programs is to demonstrate financial need.
 Financial need is the difference between the total cost of attending Carroll and the student's or their parent's (if applicable) ability to contribute to educational expenses.

-Students can learn more about financial aid and review any of the college's accreditation documents by contacting the Financial Aid Office (A114), or start applying for financial aid now.
+Students can learn more about financial aid and review any of the college's accreditation documents by contacting the Financial Aid Office (A114).